What are the 4 Types of OCD

 The items that children and teens hoard keep them away from other people.
 Individuals with this mental health disorder commonly accumulate newspapers, pieces of clothing, magazines, boxes, plastic bags, and other odd items.

-Compulsive buying may also be related to hoarding, as well as the compulsive need to get free items.
+Not necessarily.
+While compulsive buying can be a type of repetitive behavior, it doesn’t automatically indicate OCD.
+Compulsive buying may also be related to hoarding and the compulsive need to get free items.
 Individuals with hoarding disorder tend to have these compulsions:

 • Buying items in multiple sets